Emergency Services in Malaysia:

 - Ultra-fast response.

-- State-of-the-art equipment and hospital comfort.
+- State-of-the-art equipment and hotel-like comfort.

 - Essential: Have international health insurance or a credit card with a high limit.